Black Pensacola neighborhood, unfortified against storms, took massive hit from Hurricane Sally

 Down the street, signs tacked to trees advertised “Guaranteed white sand” for sale.
 At a white gate marking the entrance to Wedgewood, a neighborhood watch sign sits next to one that is a bit more unusual: “Alert: hydrogen sulfide may be present.”
 That sign, hung by a local environmental activist, provides a phone number for the Escambia County Water Quality and Land Management Division.

 Calvin Green, 50, said he grew up in the Wedgewood neighborhood.
-When he was a child, he remembers hunting in the open woods where the sandpit would later be built.
+When he was a child, he remembers hunting in the open woods where the sand pit would later be built.

-“It used to be just a stream when they started building the sandpit,” he said.
+“It used to be just a stream when they started building the sand pit,” he said.
 “Then it became like a lake.
 Now, you have to have a boat to cross there.”

-Kurtina Gaines, 48, said she suspects the landfills and sandpit surrounding Wedgewood contribute to erosion and the constant flooding the neighborhood sees.
+Kurtina Gaines, 48, said she suspects the landfills and sand pit surrounding Wedgewood contribute to erosion and the constant flooding the neighborhood sees.

 “We’ve been through a lot of things, fighting all that,” she said.
 “But it’s all still here.”